 Rolls of Honour photos: Jane Dickson, Michael Carver

-In 1921 Sidney’s parents moved to Great Gaddesden, where his father became Landlord of The Cock and Bottle Inn.
-From 1921 – 1923, Electoral Register entries show Sidney living there with his parents.
+By 1921 Sidney’s parents had moved to Great Gaddesden, where his father became Landlord of The Cock and Bottle Inn.
+From 1921 – 1923, Electoral Register entries show Sidney living there with his parents, so it seems that his employment as a Groom in Surrey did not last long.
 Subsequent addresses are unknown but, by September 1939, he was back at The Cock and Bottle, a single man working as a Groom Gardener.
 His brother Walter Bunn, Licensed Victualler, and sister-in-law Evelyn lived there with their daughters.
 His sister Margaret Bunn, his sister-in-law Margaret Nellie Bunn, wife of his brother Edward Bunn and his nephew John E Tharby, son of his youngest sister May were also resident.

 70 year old Sidney Bunn, a Jobbing Gardener of The Cock and Bottle, Great Gaddesden, died of a cerebral tumour in West Herts Hospital, Hemel Hempstead on 28th June 1956.

 3. Little Gaddesden Baptism Register 1813 – 1947